yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 In the context of YugabyteDB Managed, when a Yugabyte cluster is deployed in a VPC, it can connect to an application running on a peered VPC as though it was located on the same network; all traffic stays in the cloud provider's network.
 The VPCs can be in different regions.

 A VPC is defined by a block of [private IP addresses](#private-ip-address-ranges), entered in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
-Within the context of your VPC network, each address is unique.
+In the context of your VPC network, each address is unique.
 A cluster deployed in a VPC can only be accessed from resources inside the VPC network.

 ![Peered VPCs](/images/yb-cloud/managed-vpc-diagram.png)